-The Procurement Principles and the Staff Manual.
+"Procurement Principles" and "Staff Manual".

-The Group strives to build a culture of probity as it acknowledges its importance to the corporate development in the long run.
-In terms of external cooperation, the Group requires all business partners to sign the Letter of Commitments on Integrity Cooperation, so as to eradicate corruption in the cooperation.
-Moreover, internal staff shall sign the Letter of Commitments on Integrity and Self-discipline.
-Pursuant to which, they undertake not to seek rebates from any business partners, which include cash, specie or securities.
+The Group strives to build a culture of probity as it acknowledges its importance to corporate development in the long run.
+All employees shall sign the Letter of Commitments on Integrity and Self-discipline.
+Pursuant to this, they undertake not to seek rebates from any business partners, which include cash, specie or securities, and not to commit any misconduct by offering advantages to hospital staff in any name.
 In case of any misconduct, the Group will impose corresponding punishments on the relevant staff or refer to the relevant judiciary authorities depending on the seriousness of the case.

 During the Year, the Group included training on safeguarding integrity in the orientation training for new staff.
+Training hours for such training were included in the section headed "Provision of Development and Training Opportunities" above.